reumng120/Learning_AI/Thsrc_captcha_sample/part1/README.md

 # PART I: Use CNN model to test the captcha recognition.
-(Not complete yet)

 VGG16 is currently used for testing, and other modules may be used for analysis in the future.